FrancescoManigrass/BODIES_EXPERIMENTS/README.md

 # BODIES_EXPERIMENTS

-A Python framework for 3D human‐body reconstruction and avatar generation using the SMPL model.
+A Python framework for 3D human‐body reconstruction and avatar generation using the SUPR model.
 This repository bundles data extraction/preprocessing, model training/evaluation, texture mapping, and a simple GUI to capture photos and generate personalized 3D avatars.

 ---